EronAlves1996/Recog/README.md

 ## Overview

 Recog is a service designed to experiment with and demonstrate various security and cryptographic primitives.
-It provides a simple RESTful API to interact with concepts like hashing, digital signatures, secure key exchange, session management, and certificate validation.
+It provides a simple RESTful API to interact with concepts like hashing, digital signatures, secure key exchange, session management, certificate validation, and rate limiting.
 The project is built with Go and the Gin web framework, and it's intended to evolve, incorporating more security experiments as it grows.

 ## Features